-There are various things you can try to address your phobia and reduce the impact it has on your life.
-Some people find these ideas useful but they may not be for everyone – only try what you feel comfortable with.
+There are some things you can try to address your phobia.
+They may help reduce the impact it has on your life.
+Some people find these ideas useful, but they may not be for everyone.
+Only try what you feel comfortable with.

 You might find that talking to someone you trust about your phobia can help.
-It may be that just having someone listen to you and showing they care can help in itself.
+Having someone listen to you and showing they care can help in itself.

-Learning to manage the panic and anxiety you feel as a result of your phobia can be really difficult, but it can help you feel more in control and less anxious about facing the situation or object you fear.
+Learning to manage the panic and anxiety you feel from your phobia can be really difficult.
+But by doing this, you might feel more in control around your trigger situation or object.

-Some people find self-help books or online programmes helpful for coping with phobias.
-They are often based on the principles of cognitive behavioural therapy (CBT) and will help you develop your own programme to reduce anxiety and make it easier to face your fear.
-There are many available – search online or contact an organisation like Anxiety UK or No More Panic for more information.
+These are often based on principles of cognitive behavioural therapy (CBT).
+They will help you develop your own programme to reduce anxiety and make it easier to deal with your phobia triggers.

 "Always remember that phobias are not life threatening and you are bigger than your phobias.
 A phobia is only as big as we make it and only as small as we make it, and it can be beaten."